 Bromley, Hackney, Haringey, Harrow, Hounslow, Islington, Kingston, Lambeth, Lewisham, Newham, Tower Hamlets.

-These are the first local elections in London since 2006 that aren’t being held on the same day as another major poll (such as Parliamentary or European elections), and boroughs have had to make different arrangements for each of these occasions.
+These were the first local elections in London since 2006 that weren’t being held on the same day as another major poll (such as Parliamentary or European elections), and boroughs have had to make different arrangements for each of these occasions.

-Bromley is one of five local authorities across England participating in the Cabinet Office pilot that will require voters on Thursday 3 May to produce ID before being issued with a ballot paper.
+Bromley was one of five local authorities across England participating in the Cabinet Office pilot that required voters on Thursday 3 May to produce ID before being issued with a ballot paper.

-Bromley voters will be asked to show one form of photographic ID from a list that includes a passport, photo driving licence or Freedom Pass; or two forms of non-photographic ID, such as a bank card, birth certificate, gas/electricity bill or bank statement.
-One of the non-photographic pieces of ID must contain the voter’s registered address.
+Bromley voters were asked to show one form of photographic ID from a list that included a passport, photo driving licence or Freedom Pass; or two forms of non-photographic ID, such as a bank card, birth certificate, gas/electricity bill or bank statement.
+One of the non-photographic pieces of ID had to contain the voter’s registered address.